Onwards to Carthage – Heatonville to Plew

 Bill's Station in Phelps, Missouri in 2009, by Kathy Alexander.

-In 1952 the Phelps School District was consolidated into the nearby Miller School District, and the old 1889 one-room school was closed.
-Afterward, the building was used as a polling place, a meeting room for the local 4-H Club, and as a community center where the public held potluck suppers.
-However, the building fell into disuse sometime during the 1980s and in the next years was left to deteriorate.
+In 1952, the Phelps School District was consolidated into the nearby Miller School District, and the old 1889 one-room school was closed.
+Afterward, the building was used as a polling place, a meeting room for the local 4-H Club, and a community center where the public held potluck suppers.
+However, the building fell into disuse sometime during the 1980s and, in the following years, was left to deteriorate.
 Recently, however, the old school has been fully restored and sits on the north side of Highway 96.

-In 1955, Route 66 was widened through Phelps and all of the businesses and homes on the south side of the road were razed including a Texaco Service station and cafe.
+In 1955, Route 66 was widened through Phelps, and all of the businesses and homes on the south side of the road, including a Texaco Service station and cafe, were razed.

-Route 66 continues is straight-line path westward for about four miles to Rescue, Missouri.
+Route 66 continues on a straight-line path westward for about four miles to Rescue, Missouri.

 Rescue

-The small community of Rescue got its start in the late 1890s and a post office was established in 1897.
-However, the town didn’t grow much and the post office closed in 1904.
+The small community of Rescue started in the late 1890s, and a post office was established in 1897.
+However, the town didn’t grow much, and the post office closed in 1904.

-The area soon became a haven for lodging facilities including Reed’s Cabins, which included three freestanding cabins and a restaurant built of rubble stone in 1926.
+The area soon became a haven for lodging facilities, including Reed’s Cabins, which included three freestanding cabins and a restaurant built of rubble stone in 1926.
 Built by the Rogers family, the site on the north side of the highway overlooked the road from a deep, sloped lot on the north side of the highway.
-This site is privately owned today and the former restaurant has been significantly altered over time to serve as a residence.
+This site is privately owned today, and the former restaurant has been significantly altered over time to serve as a residence.
 Two of the original cabins continue to stand.
-The site is located on the North Side of 96 Highway just east of County Road 1040.
+The site is on the North Side of 96 Highway, just east of County Road 1040.

 Reed's Cabins on Route 66 in Rescue, Missouri during its heydays.